Belgrave line

-The Belgrave line is a commuter railway line in the city of Melbourne, Victoria, Australia.
-Operated by Metro Trains Melbourne, it is the city's fourth longest metropolitan railway line at 41.8 km.
-The line runs from Flinders Street station in central Melbourne to Belgrave station in the east, serving 31 stations via Burnley, Box Hill, Ringwood, and Upper Ferntree Gully.
+The Belgrave line is a commuter railway line on the Melbourne metropolitan railway network serving the city of Melbourne in Victoria, Australia.
+Operated by Metro Trains Melbourne, the line is coloured dark blue and is one of the four lines that constitute the Burnley group.
+It is the city's fourth-longest metropolitan railway line at 41.8 km.
+The line runs from Flinders Street station in central Melbourne to Belgrave station in the city's east, serving 31 stations via Burnley, Box Hill, Ringwood, and Upper Ferntree Gully.
 Beyond Belgrave, the narrow-gauge line has been restored as the Puffing Billy Railway, which runs tourist services to the original terminus of Gembrook.

 The line operates for approximately 19 hours a day (from approximately 5:00 am to around 12:00 am) with 24 hour service available on Friday and Saturday nights.
-During peak hour, headways of up to 15 minutes are operated with services every 20-30 minutes during off-peak hours.
-Trains on the Belgrave line run with a two three-car formations of X'Trapolis 100 trainsets.
+During peak hours, headways of up to 15 minutes are operated, with services every 20–30 minutes during off-peak hours.
+Trains on the Belgrave line run in a two three-car formations of X'Trapolis 100 trainsets.

 Sections of the Belgrave line opened as early as 1889, with the line fully extended and re-gauged to Belgrave by 1962.
-The line was built to connect Melbourne and Ringwood with the rural towns of Bayswater, Boronia, Upper Ferntree Gully, and Belgrave, amongst others.
+The line was built to connect Melbourne and Ringwood with the rural towns of Bayswater, Boronia, Upper Ferntree Gully, and Belgrave, among others.

 Since the 2010s, due to the heavily utilised infrastructure of the Belgrave line, significant improvements and upgrades have been made.
-Different packages of works have upgraded the corridor to replace sleepers, upgrading signalling technology, the introduction of new rolling stock, and the removal 7 out of the 9 remaining level crossings.
+Different packages of work have upgraded the corridor to replace sleepers, upgraded signalling technology, introduced new rolling stock, and removed seven of the nine remaining level crossings.